sparkfun/HyperDisplay_UG2856KLBAG01_ArduinoLibrary/README.md

-HyperDisplay KWH018ST01 4WSPI Arduino Library
+SparkFun HyperDisplay Transparent Grahical OLED Library
 ========================================

-This is an extension for the [HyperDisplay](https://github.com/sparkfun/SparkFun_HyperDisplay) library that is fully configured for the KWH018ST01 module used on several SparkFun products.
+This is an extension for the [HyperDisplay](https://github.com/sparkfun/SparkFun_HyperDisplay) library that is fully configured for the UG2856KLBAG01 module used on the SparkFun Transparent Graphical OLED

 Repository Contents